mikepal2/snap-cli/README.md

 - If the `[Command]` attribute does not specify a command name:
   - If this is the only command in the program, it is automatically treated as the [root command](#root-command).
 Otherwise, the method name, converted to lower case, is used as the command name.
 For example, the method `Hello()` will handle the `hello` command.
 If the method name constains underscores (`_`), it declares a [subcommand](#subcommands).
 For example, a method named "list_orders()" will define a subcommand `orders` under the `list` command.
 - If the name specified in the [Command] attribute explicitly contains spaces, it declares a subcommand.
 For example, `name:"list orders"` defines `orders` as a subcommand of the `list` command.
+- Commands may have [aliases](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#aliases).
+These are usually short forms that are easier to type or alternate spellings of a word.
+- Command names and aliases are [case-sensitive](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#case-sensitivity).
+If you want your CLI to be case insensitive, define aliases for the various casing alternatives.

 ## Options
 An [option](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#options) is a named parameter that can be passed to a command.